FHIR/auto-ig-builder/images/ig-publisher-localdev/README.md

 ```

-If you want to avoid downloading depenencies like gradle and kindling on each
+If you want to avoid downloading dependencies like gradle and kindling on each
 run, you can mount a `/home/publisher/.gradle` directory into the container:

 ```